 The Connection between Physical and Mental Health in Youth

-Physical health refers to the overall well-being of the body, including the physical fitness, nutrition, and absence of any chronic illnesses or diseases.
+Physical health refers to the overall well-being of the body, including physical fitness, nutrition, and the absence of any chronic illnesses or diseases.
 Mental health, on the other hand, encompasses the emotional, psychological, and social well-being of an individual.
 Good mental health includes the ability to cope with stress, form healthy relationships, and adapt to changes in life.

 Several factors link physical and mental health in youth.
 For example, physical activity plays a crucial role in mental health.
 Exercise is an important part of physical health, but it can also have a profound impact on mental health, especially in adolescents.
 As a parent, it’s important to understand the connection between exercise and mental health and to encourage your teen to get active.